 The Unquestioned Termite Barrier for ICF Construction

 Polyguard’s barrier is now called TERM Barrier System.
 TERM is not just a foundation barrier; it now extends around the building envelope.
-And TERM protects the structure against both termites and a variety of insects and other pests.

 “TERM® Foundation Barrier is used to protect foam plastic insulation, including stay-in-place insulating concrete forms (ICF) installed in applications noted in the 2015 IBC Section 2603.8 (2012 Section 2603.9 or 2009 Section 2603.8) or IRC Section R318.4 and complies with Exception 2 of the referenced Code Sections.”